Maoyeedy/UnityProjectSetupScripts/README.md

 - Add [mergetool](Scripts/setup-unityyamlmerge.ps1) `unityyamlmerge` to `.git/config` (to be used with `.gitattributes`)
 - Add [mergerules](Scripts/mergerules.txt) to make `unityyamlmerge` ignore negligible differences. [(Source)](https://docs.unity3d.com/Manual/SmartMerge.html)
-- Force `git pull` to use rebase (for cleaner commit history)
-- Auto-Update submodules after `git pull/merge`
+- Add hook to auto-update submodules after `git pull/merge`
 <!-- - ~~Make submodules also get fetched when you execute `git pull/fetch`~~ -->

 (Details can be found in each `Scripts/*.ps1`, you may modify them to your liking.)